oxcamne/oxcam/docs/install.md

     description: str
     qualification: str = None

-#list of Membership definitions (may be empty list)
+#list of Membership definitions (may be empty list - adjust as needed)
 MEMBERSHIPS = [
     Membership('Full', 30, "Membership is open to all matriculated alumni and \
 members of the Universities of Oxford and Cambridge.<br><br>\